Essential Tools for Protein Engineering

 The discovery of thermostable DNA polymerases, such as Taq Polymerase, made it possible to manipulate DNA replication in the laboratory and was essential to the development of PCR.
 Primers specific to a particular region of DNA, on either side of the gene of interest, are used, and replication is stopped and started repetitively, generating millions of copies of that gene.
 These copies can then be separated and purified using gel electrophoresis.

 The discovery of enzymes known as restriction endonucleases has been essential to protein engineering.
 These enzymes cut DNA at specific locations based on the nucleotide sequence.
 Hundreds of different restriction enzymes, capable of cutting DNA at a distinct site, have been isolated from many different strains of bacteria.
-DNA cut with a restriction enzyme produces many smaller fragments, of varying sizes.
+DNA cut with a restriction enzyme produces many smaller fragments of varying sizes.
 These can be separated using gel electrophoresis or chromatography.

 Join Two Pieces of DNA

-05Selection of Small Self-Replicating DNA
+Selection of Small Self-Replicating DNA

 Method to Move a Vector Into a Host Cell

 The process of transferring genetic material on a vector such as a plasmid, into new host cells, is called transformation.
-This technique requires that the host cells are exposed to an environmental change which makes them "competent" or temporarily permeable to the vector.
+This technique requires that the host cells are exposed to an environmental change that makes them "competent" or temporarily permeable to the vector.
 Electroporation is one such technique.
 The larger the plasmid, the lower the efficiency with which it is taken up by cells.
-Larger DNA segments are more easily cloned using bacteriophage, retrovirus or other viral vectors or cosmids in a method called transduction.
+Larger DNA segments are more easily cloned using bacteriophage, retrovirus, or other viral vectors or cosmids in a method called transduction.
 Phage or viral vectors are often used in regenerative medicine but may cause insertion of DNA in parts of our chromosomes where we don't want it, causing complications and even cancer.

 Methods to Select Transgenic Organisms